Skip to content

 Load with on-the-fly clipping

-Facets whose centroid lies outside the bounding box are discarded during the load itself, without a separate clip pass:
+Facets whose vertices all lie outside the bounding box are discarded during the load itself, without a separate clip pass:

 fortran